Bylaws of Lee County Master Gardeners Association (LCMGA) Adopted 11/3/2021

 Email information (meeting agendas, minutes, workshops, conferences, newsletters, etc.) to the appropriate group(s), as requested by the President.

-Provide paper copies of agendas, minutes and contact information for members as needed.
+Provide electronic copies of agendas, minutes and announcements through New Weeds.

 e.
 The Treasurer shall: